Gavin-Yinld/csmFinder/readme.md

 * Calculate methylation level in pCSM loci
 * Co-methylation analysis to cluster pCSM loci with similar methylation pattern into co-methylated modules
 * PCA analysis to extract eigen-pCSM loci representing methylation trend of ecah co-methylation module

+# Installation
+csmFinder needs the following tools to be installed and available in the `PATH` environment: